It’s better to know lessons from true crimes and not need them, than to need them and not know.

 Unfortunately, the victim had never learned about the dangers of unlocked doors in Walk-In.
 Roughly half of all home invasions are through unlocked doors.

 Two lessons: She was very lucky the rapist didn’t kill his only witness.
-Though she did survive, she hadn’t known that being taken to a second crime greatly lowers her survival odds.
+Though she did survive, she hadn’t known that being taken to a second crime scene (secluded) greatly lowers her survival odds.

 Carjacking/kidnappings are very attractive to predators because they get both a car and a victim.
 That’s why you’re an attractive target whenever you’re in or near your car.

-Always keep pepper spray and a noisemaker at the ready while going to and from your car – whether at home, in a parking lot, or anywhere.
-See Pepper Spray & Personal Security Alarm (noisemaker or screamer).
+Always keep Pepper Spray and a Personal Security Alarm (noisemaker or screamer) at the ready while going to and from your car – whether at home, in a parking lot, or anywhere.
 Simply make it an automatic habit.
 Keep them on your key-chain and they’ll always be in-hand when you’re near your car.
 And keep a second pepper spray unit readily available inside your car (when your first unit is with your key in the ignition).
 Also see Parking Lot Safety.

 Carrying pepper spray – shoulder-high and visible – may well have deterred that girl’s attacker.
 Or she could have sprayed him when he appeared – while blaring her car’s horn.
 Most predators will not continue a crime when witnesses may be alerted, and will simply flee.

 Will a gunman shoot you in a populated area where he dreads witnesses?
 Will you force him to shoot if you resist or run away?
-There's a 12 per cent chance he'll shoot at you, a 6 per cent chance of actually hitting you, and a 3 per cent chance it'll be fatal.
-But think about it, if he is willing to shoot you there, he’s very likely willing to do worse at a second crime scene where you're fully at his mercy.
+According to "Tough Target" by Detective Lt.
+J.J.
+Bittenbinder, there's a 12 percent chance he'll shoot at you, a 6 percent chance of actually hitting you, and a 3 percent chance it'll be fatal.
+But think about it, if he is willing to shoot you there, he’s likely willing to do worse at a second crime scene where you're fully at his mercy.
 Those are your odds – use your intuition to decide whether to obey or get away.
 See the lessons from true crimes in Kidnapping Escape.

 Unfortunately, the victim didn’t know that, in the heat of the moment, you might reflexively – and foolishly – fight for what is rightfully yours.
 Decide now to give up your valuables to avoid violence, then – before the crime gets worse – instantly flee to safety while yelling for the police.
 Fight, maybe, only to avoid rape, assault, or abduction.
 See the lessons in Victim’s Options Overview.